DerGuru/The-Resonant/New Chapters/Part1/P1-11_Digital_Ghosts.md

 *"A host.
 A partner.
 Something compatible.
 I don't know if that's true.
 But I know the official story doesn't add up.
 Too many gaps.
 Too much carefully worded ambiguity.
 When bureaucracy gets that careful, something's being hidden."*

 Jason sat back, his mind racing.
 RAE had told him about the ritual.
 About Elyra.
-But hearing it confirmed by someone else—someone who had no connection to him—made it real in a different way.
+But hearing it confirmed by someone else - someone who had no connection to him - made it real in a different way.

 *"If someone found... something.
 Related to this.
 What should they do?"*